ajberk/SurpriseBNB/README.md

 `PostShow` views in this phase.
 First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I also plan to integrate Filepicker for file upload so users can add images to listings posts.
+Ideally, when the description of a listing is created, the app will automatically censor words that will give away location

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: User Home Page (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.
+I'll update the post listing page revealed after a user has booked the listing.
+This will include the original listing with location words revealed and a map of the location.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: User Home Page (~1-2 days)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.
+I'll make a users home page, where it displays a list of upcoming trips for the user.

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Comments from users who have been to listing, also censoring location words until the listing has been booked.
+- [ ] URLS for listings changing so a user can not access a listing directly (ie skipping the random listing part of the website)
+- [ ] Nearby airport listings shown once listing has been booked
+- [ ] Display wikipedia information on location once listing has been booked
-- [ ] Activity history for posts (e.g. likes, reblogs, taggings)
+- [ ] Star ratings for listings
-- [x] Custom urls for blogs
-- [x] 'Like' button and counter for `PostShow` view
-- [x] Pagination of the `FeedShow`, `SearchShow`, and `BlogShow` views
-- [ ] Post types with distinct views (image posts, quote posts, etc)
-- [ ] Reblogging
 - [ ] Support for multiple open sessions
-- [x] User avatars
+- [ ] User avatars

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md